sandeepcr529/codespy/Readme.md

 * **text** : outputs the executed lines for each analyzed file

+For text and html output, the net code coverage in percentage shown at end of output for each file.

 For trying codespy, you will need minimum of three files, which are

 **codespy.php**